Poljica Statute

 The Poljica Statute is the most important historical source for the Republic of Poljica.
-The statute determined the law of Poljica, which is, by its form, style, content and establishment of social-economic relations, totally different from the rest of Croatian statutes.
+First mentioned in the late 14th century, and preserved in codified form since the 15th century, the statute determined the law of Poljica, which is, by its form, style, content and establishment of social-economic relations, totally different from the rest of Croatian statutes.

 It is written in short, picturesque sentences that include the norms of Poljica's society from those regarding the highest political authorities to those that include all Poljicians' interests.
 Besides the laws written in this statute, the Poljica Statute also contains various decisions and verdicts of authority that, in a few occasions, refer to individuals.

 The Poljica Statute was changed as the society of Poljica changed.
 Another important value of the Poljica Statute is its archaic form, which can be used to study the people from Poljica and those from Croatia in general at the time it was formulated.
 Typical features of the Poljica Statute are guarantees of freedom but also acceptance of responsibility to protect Poljica.

+Dating

+The statute had various redactions.
+With possible uncodified customary law of Poljica dating to the 13th century, the first probable mention of existence of a codified statute is from 1383 (sometimes wrongly dated to the 1333) letter by Elizabeth of Bosnia wife of king Louis I of Hungary.
+In the letter published in Zadar and sent to Stephen II Lackfi the Ban of Croatia, is mentioned complaining of the citizens of Split that the citizens of Poljica insist to abide and judge by their own laws, hence queen ordered that the ban sues them according to the Croatian laws and not their own laws.
+The oldest preserved redaction, with first 18 articles usually dated to 1440, mentions that was made from an older one, and since 1475 was updated with new redactions.